Mer2022/MERN-Book-Search-Engine/README.md

-# 21 MERN: Book Search Engine
+# MERN: Book Search Engine

-## Your Task
+## Task

-Your assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
-This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
-And as user demands evolve, applications need to be more performant.

-This week, you’ll take starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
-The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+The assignment is to take a starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+The app is built to be using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.

-To complete the assignment, you’ll need to do the following:
+The task will be complete upon doing the following:

 1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.